 Su Lab

-The cell membrane not only separates the intracellular space from the external environment, but also provides a platform for the processing and transduction of inter- or intra-cellular signals.
-The two-dimensional geometry, the interaction between proteins and lipids, and the local membrane curvature all converge to generate emergent properties of membrane-proximal signaling whereas the underlying mechanisms are not well understood.
-The T cell receptor (TCR) pathway represents a good example of this scenario.
-Although major components in the pathway have been identified, it remains unclear how individual components assemble and coordinate to build up a pathway for effectively receiving and amplifying signals from pathogenic antigens.
-The goal of our research program is to understand the general principals of membrane-proximal signaling under the biological context of T cell activation and other immune response processes.
+The cell membrane not only separates the intracellular space from the external environment, but also provides a platform for the receiving, processing and transduction of extracellular stimuli.
+The two-dimensional geometry, the interaction between proteins and lipids, and the local membrane curvature all converge to generate emergent properties of membrane-proximal signaling whereas the underlying mechanisms and functional consequences are not well understood.
+Immune receptor signaling represents a good example of this scenario.
+The highly dynamic membranes in the synapse and multiple ligand-receptor interaction pairs posted numerous exciting questions to explore in both basic biology and immunotherapy development.

 -